• Skip to main content

 Some people with Hashimoto’s will try to act like superheroes and minimize their symptoms while hurting inside, while others may exaggerate symptoms in an effort to gain some sympathy from their loved ones.

-I find it devastating that many of my clients and readers who seek out care and compassion from their friends and family members are often mistreated.
+I find it devastating that many of my clients and readers who seek out care and compassion from their friends and family members, are often mistreated.

-One woman with Hashimoto’s and gluten/dairy sensitivity recalled a “friend” who invited her over for lunch and assured her that the meal she prepared for the both of them would be both gluten and dairy free.
+One woman with Hashimoto’s and gluten/dairy sensitivity recalled a “friend” who invited her over for lunch and assured her that the meal she had prepared for the both of them would be both gluten and dairy free.
 The woman with Hashimoto’s became ill shortly after eating the meal to the point of needing to call her husband to pick her up.
 The “friend” revealed that she had hidden “gluten and dairy” in the meal to test her!
-I say, with friends like that, who needs enemies??
+I say, with friends like that, who needs enemies?

-I didn’t have as bad of an experience, but I remember inviting one of my “friends” over shortly after learning about having gluten and dairy sensitivity.
-I made a meal for us both and told her about my new lifestyle and how much better I felt.
-She rolled her eyes and said the meal would be much better with cheese, and proceeded to accuse me of being a hypochondriac and my doctor of cheating me out of my money by offering food sensitivity testing!
+I didn’t have as bad of an experience, but I remember inviting one of my “friends” over shortly after learning about having gluten and dairy sensitivities.
+I made a meal for us both, and told her about my new lifestyle and how much better I felt.
+She rolled her eyes and said the meal would be much better with cheese, and proceeded to accuse me of being a hypochondriac.
+She also accused my doctor of cheating me out of my money by offering food sensitivity testing!
 Though I knew my body best and had proof that gluten and dairy were not working for me, I felt down and discouraged after that meeting.
 I always say that I have found that cutting out inflammatory foods works really well for Hashimoto’s, as does cutting out inflammatory people!
 Eventually, I also realized that unsupportive friendships did not work for me either, and so I chose to focus my time and energy on the people who supported me and lifted me up instead!

 Remember that in many cases, you have a choice of who you seek for support.